vipul-bagal/makershark.supplier.api/README.md

 I've created a configuration to insert number of manufacturing processes and supplier records at initialization so that API results can be checked/experienced directly by running the application.

-Now, follow below steps to see API output.
+Now, follow below steps to see API in action.

 ## Prerequisites